 African Cat Project is an Australian non-profit organisation dedicated to conserving Africa’s three great cats – lion, leopard and cheetah.
-We have partnered with passionate groups across Africa who fight to keep the wild, wild (and safe).
-CLICK HERE TO READ MORE ABOUT OUR PROJECTS.
+We have partnered with passionate groups across Africa we help in the fight to keep the wild, wild (and safe).
+CLICK HERE TO READ ABOUT OUR PROJECTS.

 Founder, Sarah Menzies, has loved and supported cats all her life.
 She founded African Cat Project (previously called The Feline Foundation) in 2011 as a way to do something more for cats in need, both big and small.
 African Cat Project has since evolved to focus solely on big cat conservation in Africa – something Sarah is extremely passionate about as lion, leopard and cheetah numbers continue to decline in the wild.
 Our projects focus on reducing human-wildlife conflict which is one of the biggest issues facing big cats in Africa.